AdobeDocs/platform-learn.en/help/data-collection/overview.md

 </tr>
 </table>

 *Apple, the Apple logo, iPad, iPhone, iPod, and iPod touch are trademarks of Apple Inc., registered in the U.S. and other countries.
-Swift and the Swift logo are trademarks of Apple Inc.
+Swift and the Swift logo are trademarks of Apple Inc.*
-Android™ is a trademark of Google LLC.*